 Held in Dubai September 2017, the Building Healthcare Innovation and Design Show featured the latest in design, construction trends and technology available in the Middle East and North Africa (MENA) region.
-HKS was represented by several speakers and attendees, including Jeffrey C. Stouffer, Dr. Mik Pietrzak, Ben Gonzalez, Terrence Houk and me.
+HKS was represented by several speakers and attendees, including Jeffrey C. Stouffer, Dr. Mik Pietrzak, Ben Gonzalez, Terrence Houk.
 The conference, and its 3,800 participants from more than 20 countries, offered many valuable insights into the thriving health care sector in the MENA region.
 Here are a few of our key takeaways:

 - The scale of healthcare work in the area is staggering.
 The MENA region has an estimated $55.2 billion worth of health care projects planned or in development in 2017.
 HKS presented several regional projects at the conference, including the Prince Sattam University Hospital and Al Moosa Specialist Hospital in the Kingdom of Saudi Arabia (KSA), as well as Kuwait Children’s Hospital in the Al Shuwaikh region of Kuwait.

 - According to Informa, “the Gulf Cooperation Council’s population is expected to reach 57.13 million at the end of 2020, 61.08 million at the end of 2025 and 64.9 million at the end of 2030.”
 The significant increase in population will require new health care facilities in the coming years.